Kotlin/KEEP/proposals/stdlib/optional-extensions.md

 This avoids some of the issues with direct compiler support, but creates others:

 * Tooling complexity: projects/repos would have to opt into using the plugin, and build systems would have to provide a way of doing so.
-  The plugin would also have to be released as a separeate artifact, ideally included in `kotlinc` distributions.
+  The plugin would also have to be released as a separate artifact, ideally included in `kotlinc` distributions.

 * Depending on the details, users may need to be aware of the mechanics and explicitly reference the generated methods, e.g., with a special name suffix.